svper563/svper563/README.md

 I am currently learning the ropes with Python, and I am looking forward to expanding my knowledge and skills.

-I am excited to see where a career in programming can take me...
+I am excited to see where a career in programming can take me.